udkyo/outer-wilds-head-tracking/README.md

 - **F8** - Recenter your view (use this whenever things feel off-center)
 - **F9** - Toggle head tracking on/off
+- **Pause menu** - Opening and closing the pause menu will also recenter your view

 ### Tips for the Best Experience